deptofdefense/anet/DOCUMENTATION.md

 ANET2 is comprised of three major components: the Database, an Application server, and the User Interface.

 - **DB**: ANET2 uses a Microsoft SQLServer database to store all data, keep backups, provide consistency of relationships, and perform advanced search.
 ANET2 requires SQLServer 2014 or higher.
 More details on the Schema of the Database is available in the Developer Documentation.
-- **Application Server**: ANET2's primary server functions, business logic, and authorization is performed in a Web Application server written in Java.
+- **Application Server**: ANET2's primary server functions, business logic, and authorization is performed in a Web Application server written in Java on the Dropwizard Web-Application Framework.
 This server receives requests from users, determines if they are authorized and valid, and then performs the necessary fetching or manipulation of data in the Database.
 The application server runs over HTTP/HTTPS (port 80/443) and communicates with clients using standard JSON data formats.
 More detail about the APIs exposed from the application server is avaiable in the Developer Documentation.
 The application server requires Java version 1.8 to run.

 - **User Interface**: ANET2's user interface is a website that users will access using any modern web browser (Recommended: Google Chrome version XXX or greater, Required: IE version 11 or greater, Firefox version XXX or greater).
 There is no client software or special browser plugins that need to be installed to access and use the ANET2 platform.